Reviewed: 2017-12-11 - (Review Updated: 2018-08-28)

 Note to readers: I generally only review stories that I like.
 That is part of the reviewer‘s guidelines, and I do take it to heart.
 My hope is that by sharing my enthusiasm with a story others will be encouraged to read it.

-After his wife died, Pete went into a depression that began to be mitigated when he suddenly found himself sharing his house with nearly half a dozen female college students.
+After his wife died, Pete went into a depression that began to be mitigated when he took a neighbor’s advice and suddenly found himself sharing his house with nearly half a dozen female college students.

 Naturally, there is enough romance in the story to make me wish that I were in Pete’s shoes.
 This story has a proud place in my permanent collection, and I re-read it from time to time.
 I think you will like it too, but if you are looking for a stroke story, look elsewhere.